Cotswolds

-August 2022
+August 20, 2022

 I've always wanted to visit the picturesque villages of the Cotswolds in England.
 It was everything I thought it would be.
 So, so lovely and peaceful.
-The Cotswolds name means rolling hills with plenty of sheep.
+The name Cotswolds means rolling hills with plenty of sheep.

-After a horrific night (see the end of the Stonehenge Tour to learn what happened) I hoped out of bed at 6:15am and ran to the British Museum to get picked up by the International Friends tour bus for a day tour from London.
+After a horrific night (see the end of the Stonehenge Tour to learn what happened), I hoped out of bed at 6:15am and ran to the British Museum to get picked up by the International Friends tour bus for a day tour from London.
 (I am not affiliated with International Friends.)

 Some of the stops I don't remember the names of so just enjoy the photos!
-Man we made so many stops!
+Man, we made so many stops!

 Bibury